Inbound & Outbound AI For Hotel Group Calls

 • Capture dates, room nights, room count, event needs, budget, food and beverage, AV, pickup deadline, billing, planner role, and callback window.

-• Move group-ready callers toward a staff-approved callback, site visit, room block, or quote path while interest is fresh.
+• Move group-ready callers toward a staff-approved callback, site visit, room block, quote path, or follow-up window while interest is fresh.

 • Send rate, inventory, contract, refund, payment, ADA, overbooking, safety, and custom-policy questions to hotel staff.